House with Chimaeras: Legends

 Throughout the years, the unusual nature of the House with Chimaeras has given rise to a number of stories occasionally repeated in guide-books or newspapers, which are however either untrue or lacking any verifiable source.

-According to the first legend, Władysław Horodecki's daughter had committed suicide jumping into Dnieper River either because of some unfortunate love affair or because of a family feud.
-(Note: It was actually previous owners' (Professor Mering) daughter who drowned.)
+According to the first legend, Władysław Horodecki's daughter had committed suicide jumping into the Dnieper River either because of some unfortunate love affair or because of a family feud.
+(Note: It was actually previous owner's (Professor Mering) daughter who drowned.)
 As a result, Horodecki went slightly mad and built this gloomy house in his daughter's memory.

 A second legend has it that Horodecki made a bet with some other architects, including the architect Alexander Skobelev, who had tried to prove that was impossible to build a house on such terrain, because the site (near the Ivan Franko Theater) overhangs a swamp (Koz'ye boloto).
 The Construction Committee of Kyiv had prohibited construction of any structures on this particular lot, but eventually the construction of the building allowed Horodecki to win the bet.

 According to the third legend, Horodecki had cursed it in 1913 (due to his inability to repay his creditors); all of the house's tenants would be either unhappy or would meet some sort of financial misfortune.
 There is a story that all the businesses who rented a portion of the building either went bankrupt, had their funds stolen or were disbanded.